 The theme parks in Orlando are now charging an eye watering $5 dollars for a bottle of water, which seems crazy to us!
 In addition to buying water and other drinks of juice in Walmart and packing them into your backpack for a day out, consider a Lifestraw BPA-free reusable water bottle with a built-in filter for the whole family.
 Most of the theme parks and attractions have water fountains scattered throughout and it’ll save carrying around lots of drinks in your backpack.

 If you’ve been to Orlando before, you’ll notice the life saving invention of a fan that also sprays water.
 These Disney themed gadgets are amazing for cooling down in the hot Floridian weather but they’re very expensive to buy in the parks.
 Purchase a good-quality Intsun Mini Handheld USB Misting Fan in advance of arrival to save money and be prepared for your first day.
-This version on Amazon is slightly higher tech and compact than what you’ll find in the parks, however it doesn’t have the fun Disney branding.
+This version on Amazon is slightly higher tech and compact than what you’ll find in the parks.
+However, it doesn’t have the fun Disney branding.

 All of the theme park apparel and souvenirs can really boost the total cost of your holiday.
 Whilst we fully recommend buying souvenirs in the parks and shopping til’ you drop on your holiday, it’s a good idea to bring some themed t-shirts, hats and other apparel along with you.
 It’s much cheaper to buy them in the UK before arrival from shops such as Primark, and it’s all completely licenced!
 Amazon also have an excellent range of Disney t-shirts.
+This is one of those things to pack for Orlando that Disney fans won’t want to miss!

 From checking theme park ride waiting times on an app to browsing for restaurants and using Google Maps for navigation, a smartphone is a great tool for your trip!
 Not to mention all the photos you’ll want to take!
 Make sure it’s fully charged and ready to go with a high-capacity Anker PowerCore 10000 Redux portable charger.
 You may already have a portable USB charger, but is it as compact as this one?
-The Anker PowerCore is small, lightweight and has a fast charge function, whilst older models will take a lot longer to power up your device.
+The Anker PowerCore is small, lightweight and has a fast charge function, whilst older models will take a lot longer to power your device.

 Florida’s tropical climate means that you could be enjoying the hot Orlando sun at one minute and be drenched in rain with only a moment’s notice.
 If you’ve been before you’ll know exactly what we mean!
 Avoid the expensive price of the theme park rain poncho’s by taking your own foldable water-proof rain jacket.
 They’ll roll up into a tiny package that can fit perfectly in your pocket or bag.
 Take one for the whole family and be prepared for the tropical storms!
 We recommend the Tresspass Pack-Away.